BA, Carnegie Mellon, 1999 – Psychology and English

 Stotzer, R. L., & Tropman, J. E. (2006).
 Status demands on women social work leaders: A historical analysis of the National Conference on Social Welfare.
 Affilia, 21, 1-19.

-Stotzer, R. L. (forthcoming).
+Stotzer, R. L. (2016).
 Entries for “sexual minorities and violence,” “transgender people and violence,” “hate crimes,” and “children of transgender parents – psychosocial outcomes” in The SAGE Encyclopedia of LGBTQ Studies (Editor: Abbie Goldberg).

 Stotzer, R. L. (2014).
 Bias crimes based on sexual orientation and gender identity: Global prevalence, impacts, and causes.
 In D. Peterson and V. R. Panfil’s (Eds.)
 The Handbook of LGBT Communities, Crime, and Justice (pp. 45-64).
 Springer Publishing.